 "A man too busy to take care of his health is like a mechanic too busy to take care of his tools"

-Finding time to exercise can be difficult, but it is worth every minute you can invest into it.
+Finding time to exercise can be difficult, especially after a long time of inactivity, but it is worth every minute you can invest in it.
 Not only is it great for you, but it sets a powerful example for other people including your own children.
 When your children see you moving, they want to move too.
 Here we have put together a few tips on how to fit exercise into your daily routine, no matter how busy you are.

 Pick efficient and convenient work outs